casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/counter-testnet/walkthrough.md

 ## Increment the Counter {#increment-the-counter}

 We now have a counter on the chain, and we verified everything is good.
 Now we want to increment it.
-We can do that by calling the entry-point _counter_inc_, the function we defined in the _counter-define_ contract.
+We can do that by calling the entry-point _counter_inc_, the function we defined in the _contract-v1_.
 You can call an entry-point in an installed contract by using the _put-deploy_ command as illustrated here:

 ```bash
 casper-client put-deploy \